-- Debts of indigent debtors that are registered as indigent at the date of handover. - Debt that is being paid off as per an arrangement with the debtor. - A debt that has not been under a query for more than two months. - Government Debt
+- (a) Debts of indigent debtors that are registered as indigent at the date of handover. - (b) Debt that is being paid off as per an arrangement with the debtor. - (c) A debt that has not been under a query for more than two months. - (d) Government Debt - (e) Mine accounts

-The process of legal collection includes:-
+The process of debt collection includes:-

-- Final demands for payment to debtors. - Emolument attachment orders on debtor's salaries. - Summons issued for debt to be paid. - Default judgment be obtained against the debtor. - The attachment of moveable properties and sale in execution of moveable property - The attachment of immoveable property and the sale of immoveable property.
+- (e) Final demands for payment to debtors. - (f) Emolument attachment orders on debtor's salaries. - (g) Summons issued for debt to be paid. - (h) Default judgment be obtained against the debtor. - (i) The attachment of moveable properties and sale in execution of moveable property - (j) The attachment of immoveable property and the sale of immoveable property.

-(i) The following types of debt will not be handed over to attorneys:-
+(i) The following types of debt will not be handed over to debt collectors:-

-- Debt of approved indigent debtors that has not yet been written off by the council. - Debt that is being paid off as per an arrangement with the debtor. - A debt that has not been under a query for more than two months. - Government Debts
+- (a) Debt of approved indigent debtors that has not yet been written off by the council. - (b) Debt that is being paid off as per an arrangement with the debtor. - (c) A debt that has not been under a query for more than two months. - (d) Government Debts

-(g) Section 118 of the Local Government: Municipal Systems Act No 32 of 2000.
+(f) Section 118 of the Local Government: Municipal Systems Act No 32 of 2000.

 (i) The municipality will issue a certificate required for the transfer of immovable property in terms of Section 118 of the Local Government: Municipal Systems Act No 32 of 2000, which is lodged with the municipality in the prescribed manner.
-This is subject to all amounts that became due in connection with that property for municipal service fees, surcharges on fees, property rates and other municipal taxes, levies and duties during the two years preceding the date of application for the certificate have been fully paid.
+This is subject to all amounts that became due in connection with that property for municipal service fees, surcharges on

-- (ii) Debt older than two years on the property irrespective of whether the owner of the property accumulated the debt will also have to be paid by the owner before the transfer of the property can be affected. - (iii) If the owner refuses to pay the debt which is older than two years then the municipality will apply to a competent Court for an order in the following terms: - - In the case where there is no judgment debt, for an order staying transfer of the property pending the finalisation of a civil action to be instituted against the person who is in law liable for the payment of the outstanding debt.
+- fees, property rates and other municipal taxes, levies and duties during the two years preceding the date of application for the certificate have been fully paid. - (ii) Debt older than two years on the property irrespective of whether the owner of the property accumulated the debt will also have to be paid by the owner before the transfer of the property can be affected. - (iii) If the owner refuses to pay the debt which is older than two years then the municipality will apply to a competent Court for an order in the following terms: - - (a) In the case where there is no judgment debt, for an order staying transfer of the property pending the finalisation of a civil action to be instituted against the person who is in law liable for the payment of the outstanding debt.